Inside: Water play table to practice pouring and gain arm strength.

 Hear what is happening here?

-Pretty soon everyone wanted in on the water play table!
+Pretty soon everyone wanted in on the measurement activity!

 My Kindergartener could not wait to get his hands on this water play and came swooping in.